box/box-typescript-sdk-gen/docs/metadataTemplates.md

 ### Arguments

 - templateId `string`
-  - The ID of the template
+  - The ID of the template Example: "f7a9891f"
-  - Used as `template_id` in path `path` of the API call
 - headers `GetMetadataTemplateByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getMetadataTemplateById method

 ### Returns